adrian154/blog/public/blogposts/rubiks/blogpost.md

     <figcaption>For those interested, the pictured cube is a MoYu RS3 M 2021.</figcaption>
 </figure>

 Upon disassembling the cube, we see that it is *not* composed of smaller cubes.
-Rather, it is made up of edge pieces and corner pieces, rotating around a fixed skeleton (to which the immobile center pieces are attached).
+Rather, it is made up of edge pieces and corner pieces ("cubies"), rotating around a fixed skeleton to which the immobile center pieces are attached.
 Broadly speaking, our goal becomes to put each piece on the correct position and facing the correct direction.

 ## A Quick Guide to Notation

 For those not familiar, the notation used by cubers to express moves on the cube is quite simple.
 Each move consists of a letter representing the face being turned (**U**p, **D**own, **L**eft, **R**ight, **F**ront, or **B**ack).

-After this letter, there *may* be a symbol indicating how much to turn.
-An unembellished letter is taken to mean a clockwise 90&deg; turn, while a "2" indicates a 180&deg; turn.
-Finally, an apostrophe (read as "prime", a convention taken from mathematics) signifies a counterclockwise 90&deg; turn.
+After this letter, there may be a symbol indicating how much to turn.
+An unembellished letter is taken to mean a clockwise 90&deg; turn, a "2" indicates a 180&deg; turn, and an apostrophe (read as "prime", a convention taken from mathematics) signifies a counterclockwise 90&deg; turn.

 # Thinking with Cubies

-*The moving pieces that comprise a Rubik's cube are referred to as "cubies" in the literature.*

 Now that we have some insight on the inner workings of the cube, we can start building an abstract representation of the puzzle that our solver can work with.
-We can store the position of each corner/edge cubie using arrays of length 8 and 12, respectively.
+We can store the position of each corner/edge cubie as an integer in an array.
 However, the cubies can also be in different orientations, which we must keep track of.
 This requires us to establish some conventions.

 ## Corner Orientation